johanneskastl/ansible-role-install_rke2/README.md

 If you want to have a specific version of rke2 installed, setting `rke2_version` will do that (see the example playbook below).

+If you want to install rke2 via RPM, just set `install_via_rpm` to `true`.
+This will install the package called `rke2` using your system's package manager.
+The package name can be set using the `rke2_package_name` variable.

 In case you want to override the default locations, these two variables can be
 set: